Stone triggerfish

 The stone triggerfish (Pseudobalistes naufragium) is the largest species of triggerfish.

 Distribution

-It is found at reefs and over sandy bottoms in the eastern Pacific, ranging from Baja California (Mexico) to Chile.
+The stone triggerfish is found at reefs and over sandy bottoms in the eastern Pacific, ranging from Baja California (Mexico) to Chile.

 Description

-It can reach 1 m in length but is more common at about half that size.
-Covered entirely with platelike scales aside from one scaleless area behind the jaws.
-The stone triggerfish has 16 strong protruding teeth with 8 held in each jaw.
+The stone triggerfish can reach 1 m in length, but is more common at about half that size.
+Covered entirely with platelike scales aside from one scaleless area behind the jaws, the stone triggerfish has 16 strong protruding teeth, with 8 held in each jaw.

 Diet

 Pseudobalistes naufragium feeds on small crustaceans, mollusks, and sea urchins.